armadaproject/armada/docs/submitapi.md

 A summary of the main changes here are as follows:

-1. The message structure itself is made as similar as possible to our internal message representing a job submission.
-Note that it is deliberately not identical as the internal message as this means we can change the internal message format without introducing an external api change.
+1. The message structure itself is made as similar as possible to our [internal message representing a job submission](https://github.com/G-Research/armada/blob/master/pkg/armadaevents/events.proto#L126).
+Note that it is deliberately not **identical** to our internal message as this allows us to change internal messages without affecting the external api.
 3. Jobs are now composed of a single main object along with an arbitrary number of auxillary objects.
 This distincton allows us to be sympathetic to frameworks that have separate cooordinator and worker processes (e.g. Dask, Spark) and should allow us to detrmine which is the "gateway" application in terms of errors, ui etc.  The intention is that all pods specified by the job will be gang-scheduled by Armada.